grahambates/m68k-lsp/README.md

 }
 ```

-or individually for global and local lobels:
+or individually for global and local labels:

 ```json
 {